-Wolf’s Head focus on Lauren Greene, a police officer who quit her job after refusing to enforce violent repressive methods of the Metro Detroit police department.
-See, she’s a black woman and she just can’t sit idly by as African-Americans are unlawfully targeted.
+Wolf’s Head focus on an Lauren Greene, a police officer who quit her job after refusing to enforce violent repressive methods of the Metro Detroit police department.
+See she’s a black women and she just can’t sit idly by as African-Americans are unlawfully targeted.
 She doesn’t have a job lined up, so she just kind of, sits around for the rest of the issues, struggling to make ends meet, while chatting with a friend who runs a bar.
 She also deals with her mother, a cleaning lady in a high-tech facility, who survived a fire inside the facility somehow.
-There’s a mystery involving what the mother saw, what she may have stolen from her employer, and another sub-plot about a group of thugs who get really upset at Lauren for a previous altercation.
-The story tackles the growing divide between rich and poor, racism, health issues and the injustice caused by America’s for-profit health system, injustice, morality, mortality, and more.
+There’s a mystery involving what the mother saw, what she may have stolen from her employer, and another sub-plot about a group of thugs who get really upset at Lauren for a previous altercations.
+The story tackles the growing divide between rich and poor, racism, health issues and the injustice caused by America’s for-profit health system, injustice, morality, mortality and more.
 It’s a lot, and it’s introduced very quickly, it’s almost dizzying.
-It’s a lot of exposition, but it eventually finds a good cruising speed and the overactive plot begins to unfold at a manageable pace and manage to keep all the elements of its dense plot forward perfectly.
+It’s a lot of exposition, but it eventually finds a good cruising speed and the overactive plot begins to unfold at a manageable pace and manage to keep all the elements of it’s dense plot forward perfectly.

-This is Von Allan’s first foray in relatively more grounded fiction after a very heartfelt graphic novel called The Road to God Knows, a fictionalized account of his early life with his mother who suffered from schizophrenia.
+This is Von Allan’s first foray in a more grounded style of fiction after a very heartfelt graphic novel called The Road to God Knows, a fictionalized account of his early life with his mother who suffered from schizophrenia.
 While Wolfs Head doesn’t have the same pretension to reality or gravitas, Allan is able to imbue Wolf’s Head with some of the heartfelt energy that was present in his previous graphic novel.
 It’s particularly noticeable in the relationship between Lauren Greene and her mother.
 Their introduction is front-loaded with expository dialog, but it quickly slows down and we are witness to the tense and difficult relationship between a mother and a daughter who don’t always get along but love each other in spite of it all.